trampgeek/jobe/README.md

 For people wanting to get a Jobe server up in hurry, the following is probably the simplest approach.
-This uses a minimal Digital Ocean virtual machine, costing just $US5.00 per month, to run the Docker *JobeInAbox* image.
+This uses a minimal Digital Ocean virtual machine, to run the Docker *JobeInAbox* image; you should increase memory and core for production servers.
 Other cloud servers, such as Amazon ECS, can of course also be used.

  1. Set yourself up with an account on [Digital Ocean](https://cloud.digitalocean.com).
- 2. Create new Droplet: Ubuntu 20.04. x64, minimal config ($5 per month; 1GB CPI, 25GB disk)
+ 2. Create new Droplet: Ubuntu 22.04. x64, minimal config (1GB CPI, 25GB disk)
  3. Connect to the server with an SSH client.
  4. Install docker (see https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04):
     sudo apt update; sudo apt install docker.io